CSC207-UofT/course-project-207-project-dream-team/README.md

 ## Goal
 The purpose of this project is to facilitate UofT students with their course arrangements.

-## Running the program
-Running the project starts with an initially empty timetable arrangement interface that allows the user to make arrangement with their preference.

 ## Compiling
 To compile the code, run the command bellow in the terminal